Nuraghe Genna Maria: Upper floor galleries

 This museum stands as an essential destination for understanding Sardinia's Nuragic civilization, its technological achievements, and its Mediterranean connections through expertly presented artifacts in their historical context.

-As one of Sardinia's most important Nuragic sites, Genna Maria provides crucial insights into the island's Bronze Age society - their architectural achievements, metallurgical expertise, and connections with the wider Mediterranean world.
+As an important Nuragic site of Sardinia, Genna Maria provides insights into the island's Bronze Age society - their architectural achievements, metallurgical expertise, and connections with the wider Mediterranean world.
 Ongoing research continues to reveal new details about this sophisticated prehistoric culture.